cheeaun/cheeaun.com/src/blog/_posts/2016-08-05-building-repokemon.md

 ![Repokémon web site on Chrome for Android](../images/screenshots/software/repokemon-web-site-chrome-android@2x.jpg)

 On Chrome for Android, all the sprite image styles with `background-image`, [`background-size`](https://developer.mozilla.org/en-US/docs/Web/CSS/background-size) (the image is downsized for high-DPI displays) and `background-position` are **totally messed up**.
-Strangely, it works fine on other browsers like Firefox, Safari and even on Chrome on destop.
+Strangely, it works fine on other browsers like Firefox, Safari and even on Chrome on desktop.

 It took me a while to figure out the bug.
 It seems that the bug happens for the JPEG sprite image, but **not** for a similar PNG sprite image.
 Quite perplexing but anyway I did a [super-quick fix](https://github.com/cheeaun/repokemon/commit/d3ea7320b1d9c897a53135d929544b5f65f25938) by *conditionally* use a [WebP](https://en.wikipedia.org/wiki/WebP) sprite image, which somehow doesn't trigger the bug.
 Only JPEG has the bug?
 Oh well.